 When the water has come up to temperature, turn off the heat but leave the pan on the warm burner.
 Cover the pan with a lid or a large piece of aluminum foil.

-The yarn will need to sit around a half an hour—maybe longer.
+The yarn will need to sit around half an hour—maybe longer.
 You'll know it's done when all the color has been removed from the water and is deposited on the yarn.
 Stir the yarn a couple of times during the process to make sure that all of the fibers are getting color.

-When the water is clear, uncover the pot, remove from the hot burner and allow to cool.Continue to 6 of 6 below.
+When the water is clear, uncover the pot, remove from the hot burner and allow it to cool.Continue to 6 of 6 below.

 06 of 06